Radiocarbon dating of the Shroud of Turin: Completion of tests

 Tucson performed the tests in May, Zürich in June, and Oxford in August, and communicated their results to the British Museum.

 On September 28, 1988, British Museum director and coordinator of the study Michael Tite communicated the official results to the Diocese of Turin and to the Holy See.

 Official announcement

-In a well-attended press conference on October 13, Cardinal Ballestrero announced the official results, i.e. that radio-carbon testing dated the shroud to a date of 1260–1390 AD, with 95% confidence.
+In a well-attended press conference on October 13, Cardinal Ballestrero announced the official results, i.e. that radio-carbon testing dated the shroud to a date of 1260–1390, with 95% confidence.
 The official and complete report on the experiment was published in Nature.
-The uncalibrated dates from the individual laboratories, with 1-sigma errors (68% confidence), were as follows:
+The uncalibrated dates from the individual laboratories, with 1 standard deviation errors (68% confidence), were as follows: